 The flag -certPath is optional.
 If it is not provided, the default is <DevWeb root folder>\cert\devweb_cert.cer

-You can manually install the CA certificate, if automatic or CLI installation is unavailable.
+You can manually install the CA certificate, if automatic installation, or installation with DevWebUtils executable, are unavailable.
 Administrator permissions are required to install to the trusted root.

 To install the CA certificate on Windows using the Import Wizard:

 In File Explorer, browse to the certificate file and double-click it: <DevWeb root folder>\cert\devweb_cert.cer